Linda Crampton has an honors degree in biology. She is very interested in plant chemicals and their actions and benefits in the human body.

 Other treatments may help leg cramps.
 Stretching the legs, massaging the leg muscles, applying cold compresses or hot pads to the cramped area, or taking hot baths may relieve the pain.

-Increasing the intake of nutrients such as potassium, calcium, magnesium, and vitamin B complex may also help leg cramps.
+Increasing the intake of nutrients such as potassium, calcium, magnesium, and vitamin B complex (within safe limits) may also help leg cramps.
 Drinking enough fluids may be beneficial, too.
 Some people report that a sports drink containing a high level of minerals is helpful.

 When I wrote the first edition of this article, I had never experienced a nighttime leg cramp.
 Since then I've experienced nocturnal cramps in a calf muscle and in a foot.
 They are definitely painful events!
 I haven't suffered from any more cramps since I've started taking a daily mutivitamin/multimineral supplement.
 I don't know for certain that the cramps have stopped because of the supplement, though.